 If you lived in New York in the 70’s as I did, you too would have frequently seen posters of an Adonis floating mid air, advertising the legendary Joffrey Ballet Company.
 If you were lucky you would have seen that dancer perform live.
 I was lucky.
 He had trained as a teen under Martha Graham.
 All the great choreographers of the day put their work on him…Agnes de Mille, Twyla Tharp, Jerome Robbins, Robert Joffrey, to mention but a few.
-He transitioned out of dance to focus on his life long second love, costumes and was sought after to design whole ballets for many world class companies.
+In the fulness of time, he transitioned out of dance to focus on his life long second love, costumes and was sought after to design whole ballets for many world class companies.
 He also designed Tina Turner’s performance wardrobe.
 Are you breathless?
 I am and was recently on a daily basis when I stayed with him in London.
-Every morning over coffee and still in pajamas we would curl up on his sofas for another installment of, I’ll call them “life talks”.
+Every morning over coffee and still in pajamas we would curl up on his beautiful mauve cushioned sofas for another installment of, I’ll call them “life talks”.
 Like a child at story time I’d soak in another tale of his having been in the rehearsal studio with Robbins or Gwen Verdon, for instance.
 Mid story, ever the dancer, his twinkling eyes would light up as he would illustrate the moment with a tendue, a port de bras, a whip turn.
 He also kindly brought out photo albums that documented his process in creating costumes.
 First came the montage pages…a line of poetry, a sketch, a postcard, etc. Turning the leaf, the album went on to reveal his detailed sketches with accompanying fabric swatches.
 Last were photographs of the dancers in his final masterpieces.
 I was gob smacked.
 These morning sessions would end only because he had a rehearsal to get to for his upcoming cabaret performance.
 The halls of his home are filled with portraits, paintings of life moments I only later realized were his own.
 Who needed to go to the British Museum?
 Not I. It was clear that each level of artistry had informed the next.
 His eye for line moved easily into silhouette on a costume, his breath control as a dancer had become the foundation of his singing, his visceral knowledge of dance had expanded into the swish of Tina Turner’s dress, making visible the aura of her fiery spirit.
 For all the monsters in our midst there are also these rare wonders of nature who fulfill their destiny as creatives, as continual fountains of the beauty that is possible from within the human spirit.
 Lucky me to have experienced this just when its needed most.